Yadhukrishnank/PointsPublisher/README.md

 # On Windows.

-Create an python virtual environment (Python 3.11)
+Create an virtual environment.
+Here i am using (Python 3.11)

 `py -3.11 -m venv .venv311`